Santee River: Description

-The Santee is formed in central South Carolina 25 mi southeast of Columbia by the confluence of the Wateree and Congaree rivers.
+The Santee is formed in central South Carolina 25 mi southeast of Columbia by the confluence of the rivers Wateree and Congaree.
 It flows southeast for 5 mi before entering the northwest corner of Lake Marion, which stretches in a long wide arc to the southeast for approximately 30 mi to Santee Dam.
-A navigable diversion canal first built in the 1970s at the southern tip of the lake connects to Lake Moultrie, a reservoir on the nearby Cooper River.
-The modern canal is operated by Santee Cooper as part of the larger hydroelectric project on both rivers.
+A navigable diversion canal first built during the 1970s at the southern end of the lake connects to Lake Moultrie, a reservoir on the nearby Cooper River.
+The modern canal is operated by the Santee Cooper agency as part of the larger hydroelectric project on both rivers.
 The dam was finished in 1941.

 Downstream from the reservoir it flows east, then southeast, forming the northeast boundary of Francis Marion National Forest.
-Approximately 10 mi from its mouth it bifurcates into two channels, called the North Santee and South Santee, that flow parallel and separated by approximately 2 mi, creating Cedar Island.
-The two channels reach the ocean at Santee Point, approximately 15 mi south of Georgetown, and not far from the mouth of the Pee Dee River.
+Approximately 10 mi from its mouth it bifurcates into two channels, named the North Santee and South Santee, that flow parallel and separated by approximately 2 mi, creating Cedar Island.
+The two channels reach the ocean at Santee Point, approximately 15 mi south of Georgetown, and not far from the outlet of the Pee Dee River.